 Egypt reports first coronavirus fatality as German tourist dies

-Maged Fawzi, who heads the country's hotels facilities chamber, said in a statement ministers had agreed with managers of hotels and cruise ships in Luxor to buy infrared thermometers and to hire a foreign company to check food safety.
-EgyptAir, the national carrier, on Sunday announced it would waive fees for changes to international flights for all passengers in relation to the cornoavirus from Saturday until the end of the month regardless of the date of travel.
+Maged Fawzi, who heads the country's hotels facilities chamber, said in a statement that ministers had agreed with managers of hotels and cruise ships in Luxor to buy infrared thermometers and to hire a foreign company to check food safety.
+EgyptAir, the national carrier, said on Sunday it would waive fees for changes to international flights for all passengers in relation to the coronavirus from Saturday until the end of the month regardless of the date of travel.

-The spread of the coronavirus outside Egypt could have other knock-on effects on the economy, including on Egyptians working abroad, an important source of foreign currency remittances.
+The spread of the coronavirus outside Egypt could have other effects on the economy, including on Egyptians working abroad, an important source of foreign currency remittances.
 Hundreds of people were queuing on Sunday at Cairo's main public laboratory centre for blood tests required by Saudi Arabia for workers travelling from Egypt to show they do not have the coronavirus.
-(Additional reporting by Samar Hassan, Omar Fahmy and Patrick Werr, Editing by Aidan Lewis/Timothy Heritage/Jane Merriman)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)